natelistrom/natelistrom.github.io/_posts/2022-12-19-comparison-creates-meaning.md

 reading_time: 10 min
 ---

 > "Structure is the presentation of images in such a way an audience is forced to work out the relationship between them."
 > &mdash; John Yorke <sup>{% include yorke-2015.html %} Loc 2087.</sup>
->

 > "It is context that bestows meaning."
-> Lisa Cron <sup>{% include cron-2012.html %} Page 19.</sup>
+> &mdash; Lisa Cron <sup>{% include cron-2012.html %} Page 19.</sup>

 ---